 Kaibo Beach is the place to chill, in palm-fronded shade, with your toes in the sand, and cold coconut in hand.
 Part thatched beach cabana, part breezy Californian cool, and a generous dose of Caribbean beach chic – you’re in for an aesthetic treat at this Cayman beachfront restaurant with outdoor grill and wood-fired pizza oven.
 Casual fine dining is the style; locally sourced ingredients, with simple preparation and amazing flavours.
 The creative menu of affordable plates is a comforting crowd pleaser, and available all day.
 There are also bar snacks, and a 3-course lunch available.
 Children are very welcome and get their own menu.
 Dogs are equally encouraged to visit, and get a homemade dog biscuit.

 There’s lots going on at Kaibo Beach restaurant, so you may want to check what’s on right now:

 Barefoot Beach BBQ Jump up to live music, get down to limbo, and enjoy authentic local dishes from the BBQ buffet.
 Every Tuesday 5.30pm – 9pm. $29

 Luna Del Mar Mingle under the full moon and stars at the water’s edge for a feast of 9 shared dishes.
 This internationally recognized monthly dinner party has a live DJ, bongo drums, fire pit and a sky lantern display.
 Every Friday nearest the full moon, from 6pm. $55

 Kaibo marina offers 26 berths, with water and electric hookup.
 Docking is free to diners, and overnight stays can be booked online.
-The quickest way to get there is by boat, although the drive by road is scenic.
+The quickest way to get there is by boat or ferry, although the drive by road is scenic.